tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 <div class="ttu black-50 pb2 b tracked">Summary</div>
 <ul>
 <li>Layoffs, AI and WFH have weakened the social contract between employers and employees - people don’t want to engage with a Professional Network.
 Meanwhile, social media is the new tobacco.
 People don’t want to engage with another Social Network.</li>
-<li>Instead, what if LinkedIn is a Learning network - a space for personal growth through genuine connection and communities of practice.
+<li>Instead, what if LinkedIn is a Learning network - a space for employee and employer growth through communities of practice.
 This leverages LinkedIn’s unique advantage of real networks and real utility.</li>
 <li>This is a north star for everything LinkedIn does: from brand marketing to product development to new products.</li>
 <li>We need a new vision for work and LinkedIn is primed.
 Here's a proposal for a little big idea that would completely re-shape LinkedIn's brand and place in the world.</li>
 </ul>
 </div>

 ## LinkedIn, not a social network but a ***Learning Network***

-Here's the outline:

-1. Changes in the world
-    * The employer / employee relationship is weakening
-    * Social media is bad for your health
-    * Online education is *still* just getting started
-2. Communities of practice
-    * Networks are spaces for learning
-    * Learning is more than skills
-3. A new brand for LinkedIn
-    * The brand concept
-    * How it comes to life across brand, product and marketing
-    * Future product development
-4. Summary & Conclusion

 ## Part 1: Changes in the World of Work